 The program’s three-way partnership calls for the appointment of a university supervisor/s, an industry supervisor, and a CSIRO supervisor.
 Each supervisor will be responsible for certain aspects of the student’s supervision.
 However, the Primary Supervisor, allocated from the university, is responsible for monitoring and assessing the PhD student progress in accordance with the university’s PhD academic requirements.
 A tailored project management and communication plan should be created prior to project commencement, detailing supervisor roles, level of commitment and communication methods so the student can access appropriate support.

-Funding starting from $13,000 per annum is provided to the supervising organisation where the student is primarily based to cover project operating expenses and development activities.
+Approximately $13,000 per annum is provided to the supervising organisation where the student is primarily based to cover project operating expenses and development activities.
 Project expenses may include lab consumables, fieldwork, and other research costs.
-Travel costs associated with the project and/or approved development activities are also eligible expenses.
+Student travel costs associated with the project and/or approved development activities are also eligible expenses.

 Projects must be allocated a primary location by the supervisory panel.
 This location is where the student will be primarily based to undertake the project.
 The primary location must be in Australia and may be at the host university, at CSIRO or on the industry partner’s premises.
 The location of the three-month Industry Engagement Component may be different to the project’s primary location.